 Canada is a massive country of scenic beauty and home to a mosaic of different cultures and ethnic groups.
-Expats moving to Canada are sure to have many questions about life in this exciting destination.
-Here are answers to some of the most frequently asked questions about Canada.
+If you’re moving to Canada, you likely have many questions about life in this exciting destination.
+Here are answers to some of the most frequently asked questions about moving to Canada.

 Is it worth learning French?